Pubs and restaurants wanting to operate as takeaways

 Guidance for pubs and restaurants wanting to operate as hot food takeaways during the coronavirus outbreak.

-Important information for food premises operators
+Latest information for food premises operators

 There are new emergency regulations stopping most food premises from being open as of now.
 They apply to the majority of food premises where food is prepared for immediate consumption including pubs, clubs, restaurants and cafes plus places where food is provided alongside other activities such as theatres, cinemas, leisure centres, casinos, galleries, betting shops, sports halls.
 There are some exceptions for takeaway food premises.

-This is a vital step in preventing the spread of coronavirus and customers will expect you to be responsible so don't take any chances for them or yourself.
+These new rules are a vital step in preventing the spread of coronavirus and customers will expect you to be responsible so don't take any chances for them or yourself.